Samples, Creativity & Copyright – A History of Remixing

 In the early 1990s a series of lawsuits made it clear that digital sampling could not continue unauthorised.
 After threat of legal action from the Canadian Recording Industry Association, all undistributed copies of Oswald’s ‘Plunderphonics’ were destroyed.

 A huge blow to the hip-hop world occurred after the release of Biz Markie’s 1991 album ‘I Need A Haircut’ which sampled Gilbert O’Sullivan’s 1972 track ‘Alone Again (Naturally).
-O’Sullivan launched a lawsuit against Markie and he was ordered to pay $250,000 in damages, as well as recalling the album.
+O’Sullivan launched a lawsuit against Markie and he was ordered to pay $250,000 in damages and recall the album.
 Markie later responded by releasing an album titled ‘All Samples Cleared!’, though it had limited success.

-Despite other lawsuits such as the 2015 Deadmau5 incident, the practice of sampling and remixing is alive and well in today’s music, especially dance, hip-hop and electronica.
+Despite other lawsuits such as the 2015 Deadmau5 incident, the practice of sampling and remixing is alive and well in today’s music.
 Modern-day internet-based genres such as vaporwave and future funk also appeared as direct descendants of the plunderphonics approach.

-It is now common for artists to release collections of remixes of their song by different artists, such as the recent California Remix EP by electronica artist Negative Gemini, featuring remixes from other artists within the same community like Equip and Death’s Dynamic Shroud.
+It is now common for artists to release collections of remixes of their song by different artists.
+For example the recent California Remix EP by electronica artist Negative Gemini.
+Featuring remixes from other artists within the same community like Equip and Death’s Dynamic Shroud.

-Producers today now have access to endless combinations of software for remixing with most DAWs including a stock sampler plugin, for example Logic Pro’s ‘Sampler’ (previously known as ‘EXS24’).
-The Akai MPC also continued its success, with the battery-powered MPC Live II released in 2020 for an extremely portable remixing experience.
-Software such as Izotope’s ‘Music Rebalance’ allows various elements such as vocals, bass and percussion to be isolated and adjusted in a single track for even easier remixing.
+Producers today have access to endless combinations of software for remixing with most DAWs including a stock sampler plugin.
+One example is Logic Pro’s ‘Sampler’ (previously known as ‘EXS24’).
+The Akai MPC also continued its success, with the portable & battery-powered MPC Live II released in 2020.
+Software such as Izotope’s ‘Music Rebalance’ allows various elements such as vocals, bass and percussion to be isolated and adjusted in a single track.

-With technological advancements acting as the driving force behind the practice of remixing, artists for the previous half a century have involved samples of others’ work in their own.
+With technological advancements acting as the driving force behind the practice of remixing, artists for the previous half a century have involved samples of others’ work.

-Remixing is growing in popularity and we’re moving away from questions of ethics and towards questions of how to continue remixing while abiding by the law.
+Remixing is growing in popularity and we’re moving away from questions of ethics.
+We are moving towards questions of how to continue remixing while abiding by the law.